 Typically there are going to be two electronic control types for the LT engines.
 GM, and all the others.

 The GM engine controller has a built-in FSCM.
 It will control the fuel module just like the OEM application.
-It will handle one fuel module well, but it is unknown if it can support multiple pumps.
+It will handle one fuel module well, but it is unknown if it can support multiple modules.
 Previous GM FSCM’s could not handle any significant additional power (two fuel modules, upgraded pumps, voltage boosters, etc.)

 All of the aftermarket engine controllers do not have a built in FSCM.
 For these applications a VaporWorx PWM system has shown to work well in single and dual fuel module applications with or without voltage boosters.